harshz10/Telegram-Group-Analytics/README.md

 The Flask app will run on http://localhost:5000.

-Check the logs for success messages:
+Check the logs for success for messages:

 bash